Toni Hoffman

 Toni Ellen Hoffman (born 9 July 1957) is a senior nurse who was made a Member of the Order of Australia and awarded the 2006 Australian of the Year Local Hero Award.
-She took on the role of whistleblower in informing Queensland Politician Rob Messenger about Jayant Patel, a surgeon who was the subject of the Morris Inquiry and later the Davies Commission.
+She took on the role of whistleblower in informing Queensland politician Rob Messenger about Jayant Patel, a then-surgeon who was the subject of the Morris Inquiry and later the Davies Commission.
 She originally began to raise doubts about the ability of Patel with hospital management and other staff.
 Both doctors and surgeons who were familiar with his work had also been deeply concerned.

 Education

 She spent time in London studying midwifery and intensive care.
 Hoffman received a master's degree in bio-ethics in 2002.

 Allegations against Patel

 Hoffman was the head nurse at Bundaberg Base Hospital's intensive care unit.
-It was alleged that between 2003 and 2005 a number of patients who were not directly under Patel's care were being treated and even operated on when no procedure was necessary.
+It was alleged that between 2003 and 2005 a number of patients who were not directly under Patel's care were being treated and even operated on by him when no procedure was necessary.
 Hoffman was concerned with the number of patients treated by Patel who had serious complications.
 The failure of her concerns to be investigated more thoroughly may have been the cause of a number of patient deaths.
 The lack of support and even deterrence from her colleagues make her actions all the more meritorious.